mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

     - c.other_identification = ${otherIdentification}
 ~~~

-Then the correponding Java code (in the CustomerRepository):
+Then the corresponding Java code (in the CustomerRepository):
 ~~~
 Query<String> searchCustomerQuery = new Query<String>().named("searchCustomer").result(String.class).useAnd(criteria.isUseAnd());